azure-ad-b2c/samples/readme.md

 ## Local account policy enhancements
+- [Sign Up and Sign In with dynamic 'Terms of Use' prompt](policies/sign-in-sign-up-versioned-tou) - Demonstrates how to incorporate a TOU or T&Cs into your user journey with the ability for users to be prompted to re-consent when the TOU/T&Cs change.

-- [Delete my account](policies/delete-my-account) - Demonstrate how to delete a local or social account from the directory
+- [Delete my account](policies/delete-my-account) - Demonstrates how to delete a local or social account from the directory

 - [Local account change sign-in name email address](policies/change-sign-in-name) - During sign-in with a local account, a user may want to change the sign-in name (email address).
 This sample policy demonstrates how to allow a user to provide and validate a new email address, and store the new email address to the Azure Active Directory user account.
 After the user changes their email address, subsequent logins require the use of the new email address.